 - for year-end holidays, give cash — by itself.
 As we said above, we agree with the AtL thread last year, and have heard that you should give your secretary $100 for each year you’ve served your company or firm (so, a sixth year would pay $600, regardless of how long you’ve had your secretary — although we’ve heard some people cap that at $500) — on the theory that this is additional compensation to them for the year, and no one appreciates getting their paycheck in the form of a really amazing pair of shoes or a gift card to a fancy restaurant.
 (We’ve heard time and time again that this is true for Big Law firms — we must admit, we don’t know what the rules are for smaller firms and other industries.)

-Readers, as always, please comment — what will you be giving this year?
+Readers, as always, please comment — what will you be giving this year as holiday presents for administrative assistants and secretaries?
 Do you agree with our theory of secretarial compensation?
 What would you recommend doing if you had your secretary for less than a year?

 - Secretary/Administrative Assistant Gifts: Open Thread [Above the Law thread in 2007]